Showing 155 items matching "b mcdonald"

 Photograph - Photograph, black and white, 15 05 1967

-... , (RDNS), Sister B. McDonald, wearing her grey uniform coat...
-District Nursing Sister, (RDNS), Sister B. McDonald, wearing her ...Sister McDonald is visiting a patient in her home to administer nursing care.
+... , (RDNS), Sister B. McDonald, wearing her grey uniform coat... of Royal District Nursing Sister, (RDNS), Sister B. McDonald ...Sister McDonald is visiting a patient in her home to administer nursing care.
 The Trained nurses of the Melbourne District Nursing Society (MDNS), later known as Royal District Nursing Service (RDNS), visited patients in their home and gave best practice care in many fields of nursing, and to people of many cultures, throughout its 130 years of expansion.
 Initial visits not only assessed the specific nursing situation but the situation as a whole.
 Their patients ranged in age from babes, children, adults to the elderly and referrals were taken from Hospitals, General Practitioners and allied Health facilities.
 Some of the care the Sisters provided is as follows: – Post-Natal care given to mother and babe, Wound Care following various types of surgery, accidents, burns, cancer, leg ulcers etc. Supervising and teaching Diabetic Care, including teaching and supervising people with Diabetes to administer their own Insulin, and administering Insulin to those unable to give their own injections.
 Administering other injections and setting up weekly medication boxes.
 The Sisters performed Catheterizations on adults suffering from conditions such as Quadriplegia, Paraplegia, Multiple Sclerosis (MS), Motor Neurone Disease (MND) and Guillan-Barre Syndrome, and when required at school on children for e.g. those with Spina Bifida.
 The Sisters visited those requiring Cystic Fibrosis support and care; those requiring Haemo-Oncology care, including visiting children at school; those requiring Home Enteral Feeding care, and those requiring IV therapy at home and home Dialysis.
 Palliative Care was given including pain relief with the use of syringe drivers, personal care as needed, and advice and support to both patient and family.
 The Sisters provided Stoma management to those needing Urostomy, Ileostomy and Colostomy care and those requiring Continence care.
 HIV/AIDS nursing care was provided; visits to Homeless Persons were made.
 Personal care was given to patients ranging in age and with varying mobility problems, such as those with MS, MND, Guillan-Barre Syndrome, Poliomyelistis, Quadriplegia, Paraplegia, Acquired Brain Injury, to those following a Cerebrovascular Accident (Stroke), those with severe Arthritis and those with a form of Dementia.
 When necessary the elderly were assisted with personal care and advice given on safety factors with the use of hand rails, bath or shower seats, and hand showers.
 Rehabilitation with an aim towards independence remained at the forefront of the Sister’s minds and when possible using aids and instruction on safe techniques enabled the person to become fully independent.
 All care included giving advice and support to the patient and their Carers.
 The Sisters liaised with the persons Doctor, Hospital and allied Health personal when necessary.Black and white photograph of Royal District Nursing Sister, (RDNS), Sister B. McDonald, wearing her grey uniform coat, and her grey peaked hat over her dark short hair and is carrying her rectangular nursing case in her left hand.
 She is standing on the wooden veranda between the open wire door and the house; her right hand is knocking on the main door of a patient's home.
 Behind her, an electricity meter can be seen on the wall of the house behind the wire door.
 The door of the house sits near the corner of the horizontal weatherboard house, whose weatherboards can be seen to the left and right of Sister McDonald.
 Part of a fluted veranda post can be seen to the right of the photograph and two sheets of corrugated iron can be seen in the foreground.Photographers stamp.
 'Quote No. GE 55rdns, royal district nursing service, rdns uniform, rdns patient care, sister betty mcdonald -

 Warrnambool and District Historical Society Inc.